marikomakhm/ada-project/TrovatelliT.github.io/text.md

 It looks like Christmas!

 Turns out Hong Kong is the most central country, closely followed by Switzerland, and then the UK.
 Having seen the variety of international connections going through these countries in the previous graph, it isn't surprising.
 What we didn't expect, however, was that the next three largest nodes would be UAE, Russia and Jersey.

-China is barely even visible, as well as Panama, with low centrality.
+It is also surprising that both China and Panama have low centrality, and are thus barely visible on the network.
+Granted, having observed that China mainly interacts with Hong Kong, it makes sense for China to be significantly less central than Hong Kong.

 ## So, where should we look?

+We've had a thorough look at the countries involved in Panama Papers from a variety of perspectives.
+We've studied the involvement of countries with respect to population size, studied the development and inequality levels of the countries and we've studied how the countries interact with each other.
+Overall, we've spotted a couple of major countries recurring in our different analyses:

+1. The commonwealth countries had a significant role in the Panama Papers, having the highest involvement per capita
+2. More developed and richer countries generally tend to be more involved in the affair, regardless of the income inequality
+3. Countries with low tax for foreigners, such as Switzerland and Hong Kong, tend to be more central in the Panama Papers.

+It seems that we were right, it really is the rich countries that were at the root of it all.
+At least now we know where to store our money.